ingvoo/patterns/docs/05-mixins.md

   text-overflow: ellipsis;
 }

-// .btn stays on one line (does not line break) and text gets truncated with ellipsis .btn {
+// .button stays on one line (does not line break) and text gets truncated with ellipsis .button {
   @include truncate;
 }
 ```